-Sure, I'd gotten a glimpse into the world of medical negotiation when I shopped around for a hernia operation and found that different doctors charge wildly different prices for the same procedures.
+Sure, I'd gotten a glimpse into the world of medical negotiation when I shopped around for a hernia operation to find out how much does hernia surgery cost, and found that different doctors charge wildly different prices for the same procedures.
 But I didn't know that you could actually haggle the prices whether you have insurance or not.

 Here are the lessons I've learned from negotiating medical bills, of which has saved us $257 so far (and here we shaved $942 off of one of our pregnancy medical bills…though I take it as a ‘kinda' win):

 Lesson #1: Not Having Insurance Gives you Almost Guaranteed Leverage